2800 - 30th Ave.

 Full but you can contact us to go on a waiting list.
 Check out our creations.

 Full but you can contact us to go on a waiting list.

 Tuesdays at 3pm

 Oct 11 2pm

 Jeremy Tankard author and illustrator will be visiting our branch Monday, September 29th.
-The original plan was for some classes to come for a presentation.
-However, with the possibility of school not being in session we are opening up registration to everyone.
+His presentation is aimed at children Gr.2-4.
 Please fill out this form if you are interested.

 Summer Reading Club stickers are still available at the downstairs information desk.
 Medals and certificates are also available for completed programs!
 Congratulations to all!